asingh272024S/asingh272024S.github.io/docs/course-registration.md

 ![Screenshot 2025-03-25 113600](https://hackmd.io/_uploads/rJ7uTSxTJl.png)

-*Figure 15: Screenshot of Course Registration menu.*
+*Screenshot of Course Registration menu.*

 The image above reflects what you should see once you click on the aforementioned link.
 We will look at the most important links below.